 The warranty only covers functional parts such as: blower motor, compressor, coil, control board, heat exchanger, etc. Please contact your dealer or installer for detailed information.

 Carrier is the manufacturer of heating, air conditioning and ventilation the equipment and provides a limited parts warranty.
 Labor is provided by the dealer/contractor for a period of time as determined by them.

 Refrigerant does not usually need to be replaced and may be a sign that a system was installed incorrectly or has developed a leak over time.
 Consult your dealer for further assistance.

 Normal wear and tear over the life of the product is not covered under warranty.

-Blower motor, capacitor, coil, circuit board, compressor, fan, fan motor, drain pan, control board, gas valve, inducer motor, ignitor, heat exchanger, blower wheel, TXZ valve, transformer, motor module, inverter, contactor
+Blower motor, capacitor, coil, circuit board, compressor, fan, fan motor, drain pan, control board, gas valve, inducer motor, ignitor, heat exchanger, blower wheel, TXV valve, transformer, motor module, inverter, contactor

 Non-functional parts such as; belts, pulleys, brackets, fuses, gaskets, paint, refrigerant, screws, nuts, bolts, etc. Contact your dealer or installer for more detailed information.

 Any parts not supplied or designated for use by Carrier, or damage resulting from their use, would not be covered under warranty.